-The Rental Homes comprising the Rental Homes Fleet leased to residents thereof.
-Residents of Rental Homes separately pay rent on both the Rental Home and the lot on which it sits.
-As at December 31, 2021 there were 1,100 Rental Homes, approximately 87% of which were occupied.
+The Rental Homes comprising the Rental Homes Fleet are leased to residents who separately pay rent on both the Rental Home and the lot on which it sits.
+As at December 31, 2022 there were 1,200 Rental Homes, approximately 90.8% of which were occupied.